pablobravo44/not-disconnected-discord-bot/README.md

 A discord bot that does not allow any user to send messages or be in a voice channel if they are offline.
 The user will receive a notification when one of his message is deleteed or when disconnected from a voice chat.

-The text channel where the bot will work and send the notifications is defined by the "CHANNEL_ID" variable
+The text channel where the bot will send the notifications related to voice channel discconection is defined by the "CHANNEL_ID" variable

 ## Prequisitos